nexendrie/nexendrie/INSTALL.md

 in /.htaccess and (optionally) set up a virtual host.
 ### NGINX
-If you have NGINX, you (currenty) have to do all server configuration by yourself.
+If you have NGINX, you (currently) have to do all server configuration by yourself.